 - 175. The Board and the management of the Company shall undertake an Annual Performance Compact (APC).
-The compact shall include agreed annual targets including financial and non- financial performance. - 176.
+The compact shall include agreed annual targets including financial and non-financial performance. - 176.
 Financial key performance indicators comprise amongst others Revenue/Income, Profit After Tax, Return on Equity, Return on Assets, Return on Investments, etc. - 177.
-Non-financial key performance indicators comprise customer service, organizational management, corporate governance and government policy compliance. - 178.
-The Ministry of Finance shall review the Annual Performance Compact between the Board and management of the State Enterprises under Ministry of Finance and set any additional targets if required. - 179.
+Non-financial key performance indicators comprise customer service, organizational management, corporate governance and government policy compliance.

+- 178. The Board of the SoEs shall sign Annual Performance Compact with the Minister of Finance. - 179.
 Ministry of Finance and Druk Holding & Investments shall sign Annual Performance Compact by negotiating performance benchmarks including agreement on annual dividend payments. - 180.
 DHI shall submit periodic reports on its performance to the Ministry of Finance. - 181.
 State Enterprises shall submit the Annual Performance Compact and its progress reports as prescribed in Schedule II of these Guidelines. - 182.
 Ministry of Finance shall review and monitor performances of State Enterprises from time to time.